LukeWood/theGratefulNet/README.md

 # Going Forwards
 Unfortunately, I have not yet had the time to overhaul the networks architecture.
 In the near future, I will improve the GratefulNet by changing it to a Long Short Term Memory (LSTM) network.
 These have consistently proven better at natural language production and analysis.
 This should theoretically yield better results.
 I also plan to change some of the parameters I use.
 I.E.: hidden layer size, number of hidden layers, weighting of random word selection.
 Experimenting with different network parameters could also greatly improve performance.

-# Samples From One Hour of Training
+# Samples From an Hour and a Half of Training
 [Samples of the results](https://lukewoodsmu.github.io/theGratefulNet)